 In this issue of The High Chaparral newsletter:

-a message from Henry Darrow
+- A personal message from Henry Darrow

 A Special Message